Netsensia/2048Solver/README.md

 Two constants ROWS and COLS define the size of the grid.

-Currently has code to set up and manipulate the board for making moves.
+Currently just has code to set up and manipulate the board for making moves.
+I am in the process of implementing the game search to allow the program to play with itself.

 	Board board = new Board();